NSF Dinnerware

 What does NSF stand for?

 NSF, National Sanitation Foundation, is a non-profit organization founded in 1944, whose goal was to create standards for food safety and sanitation to promote public health.
-When you purchase NSF certified foodservice products, it means:

-• The manufacturer of foodservice products uses only FDA approved raw materials
+• The manufacturer of food service products uses only FDA approved raw materials

 • Products passed numerous NSF testing for material safety, design, construction, and product performance